booquist/Discovering-the-Best-Models-for-Your-Data---EE-399-Spring-2023-Homework-1/README.md

 # Discovering-the-Best-Models-for-Your-Data---EE-399-Spring-2023-Homework-1
 **Author:** Brendan Oquist <br>

-## I. Introduction and Overview
 **Abstract:** This report explores data fitting techniques using least-squares error, including parameter sweeping and loss landscapes.
 We apply these techniques to a given dataset and investigate various models, such as sinusoids and polynomials.
 Our findings provide valuable insights into the process of data fitting for machine learning and numerical methods applications.

+## I. Introduction and Overview
+This project explores the use of data fitting techniques to create mathematical models that capture underlying trends or patterns in observed data.
+We begin by introducing the concept of least-squares error, a widely used method to measure the difference between predicted values and observed data points.
+We then discuss parameter sweeping techniques, which involve systematically varying the values of one or more model parameters to explore their effect on the error metric.
+To visualize the resulting error landscapes, we introduce the concept of loss landscapes, which provide a useful tool for identifying parameter combinations that provide better model performance.

 ## II.
 Theoretical Background
 In this section, we provide the necessary mathematical background for data fitting, including least-squares error, parameter sweeping techniques, and loss landscapes.
 We also introduce the models we used, such as sinusoids and polynomials.